Paws Abroad

 “Can I bring my dog to Thailand… and not mess this up?”

 Because this isn’t like booking a beach vacation.
-Thailand treats pet import like a border crossing.
-If you miss a vaccine window or forget a form, your dog can be delayed, quarantined, or denied entry.
+Thailand treats pet import like a controlled border crossing.
+If you miss a vaccine window, apply for the wrong permit, or board the wrong flight, your dog can be delayed, quarantined, or denied entry.

 Let’s break it down.